oat-sa/taohub-articles/forge/Rest Services Layer/restresults.md

                    "values":[
                       {
                          "valueType":"literal",
-                         "value":"A label for this data set arising from the execution of a test by a test taker" }
+                         "value":"A label for this data set arising from the execution of a test by a test-taker" }
                    ]
                 }